Top Health Tracking Apps for Weight Loss (2026)

 We included both pure calorie trackers and coaching programs because the question “best health tracking app for weight loss” is broader than calorie counting alone.
 Behavior change matters as much as data accuracy.

-Why MyFitnessPal Wins for Weight Loss Tracking
+Why PlateLens Wins for Weight Loss Tracking

 Three reasons.